jtirana98/Hydra_tackling-CF-in-SFL/README.md

 - run_exp_sfl.sh
 - run_exp_baselines.sh

-These files contain examples on how to initiate a new experiment.
+These files contain examples of how to initiate a new experiment.
 You can use those scripts by commenting out the command of the experiment you would like to run and commenting out the rest.